Reading at Pallister Park Primary School

 Phonics at Pallister Park Primary School

 All staff receive training and regular updates with development opportunities.
-This ensures continuity and increases staff confidence in delivering the sessions.
-Our school has invested heavily in developing a team of expert reading teachers and we are committed to a whole school staff training day which will take place in September 2021 alongside continual professional development.
+This ensures continuity and strengthens staff confidence in delivering the sessions.
+Our school has invested heavily in Ruth Miskin Training to develop a team of expert reading teachers, we have held a whole school staff training day in September 2021.
+We have taken part in Ruth Miskin development days in May 2022 and most recently in February 2023.
+Development days ensure we externally validate our fidelity to the RWI scheme.
+Members from Ruth Miskin Training come into school and work alongside teachers in order to strengthen our school’s ability, to consistently teach reading to all of our children.

 EYFS/KS1 Home Reading Books